SoftwareHeritage/swh-deposit/docs/specs/spec-sparse-deposit.rst

 Requirements
 ------------
-To do so, the paths to the missing directories/content must be provided as empty paths in the tarball and the list linking each path to the object in the archive will be provided as part of the metadata.
-The list will be refered to as the manifest list.
+To do so, a list of paths with targets must be provided in the metadata and the paths to the missing directories/content should not be included in the tarball.
+The list will be referred to as the manifest list using the entry name 'bindings' in the metadata.

 +----------------------+-------------------------------------+
 | path                 | swh-id                              |